SrijanSankrit/8085-stopwatch/readme.md

 ## Stopwatch based on Microprocessor 8085 with PAUSE-RESET-START functions.
 #### This project was made using MICROFRIEND DYNA-85
 ###### Microfriend  DYNA-85  is  an  introduction  to  a  low cost trainer and  development kit.
-It was developed to assist the novice to get familiar with  INTEL  8085  microprocessor in  a user friendly environments.
+It was developed to assist the novice to get familiar with  INTEL  8085  microprocessor in  a user friendly environment.

 There are two parts of this project.

 ### First part : NORMAL STOPWATCH

-  *  The stopwatch displayed time in **minutes,seconds and 1/100th of a second** format.
+  *  The stopwatch displayed time in **minutes, seconds and 1/100th of a second** format.
   *  We need a delay of **10 ms** for the 1/100th second values, so we wrote a routine to implement that.
       > LXI D,04E2</br>
       > UP : DCX D</br>